YuningUPenn/Project2-Stream-Compaction/README.md

   As a result, I guess thurst functions actually make a great use of parallel calculation in CPU, or have excellent algorithm that runs in just hundred microseconds and finishes the use of CUDA.

+#### Bottlenecks

+* From the nsight charts above, I think the current bottleneck is that the efficiency of memory usage is too low, so if I may apply shared memory to my algorithm, the efficiency may then increase.

 #### Result of running

 ```